quiquegurdiel/SpinCo/README.md

 4- have fun

 ### Disclaimer:
-You should manage the dependencies by yourself, pip install [library name] should be enough for all libraries, check the imports at the begining of the notebooks
+You should manage the dependencies by yourself, pip install [library name] should be enough for all libraries, check the imports at the begining of the notebooks.

+Using virtual environmets is higly recommended (always).